sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

     })
 ```

-This provides some additional functionality that can make it easier to identify the correct query to use to access a particular DOM element.
+This page also provides some additional functionality that can make it easier to identify the correct query to use to access a particular DOM element.

 ## Browser-based tests